DataSF/draft-publishing-standards/formats/date-and-time.md

     * dwell_time_duration
     * travel_duration
   * Do not duplicate any of the duration column names per the [guidance on columns](/formats/column-headers.md)

-* ISO 8601 does have separate guidance on duration formatting, but we find this more cumbersome than just calculating milliseconds between a period which many programming libraries can do
+>**Note:** ISO 8601 does have separate guidance on duration formatting, but we find this more cumbersome than just calculating milliseconds between a period which many programming libraries can do

 ### Is anything wrong, unclear, missing?